 Both Oracle vs Google are popular choices in the market; let us discuss some of the major Differences Between Oracle vs Google:

 - Oracle Database is a multi-model database management system and it is highly used RDBMS to build enterprise applications whereas Google is automatically scaling NoSQL Database as a Service (DBaaS) on the Google Cloud Platform.

-- There is information available on Integrations for Oracle BI but Google Analytics tool has a variety of APIs which helps a user to collect, configure, and report on user-interactions with user online content.
+- There is information available on Integrations for Oracle BI but the Google Analytics tool has a variety of APIs that help a user to collect, configure, and report on user-interactions with user online content.

 - Google Cloud Datastore offers some API for user-defined Map/Reduce methods, whereas Map Reduce is not supported in the Oracle database.